wandb/docs/docs/quickstart.md

 wandb.log({'accuracy': train_acc, 'loss': train_loss})
 ```

 W&B saves metrics you log with `wandb.log` to the Run object you initialized.
-In this case, the accuracy and loss was associated to the W&B Run we initialized in the previous step.
+In this case, the accuracy and loss are associated with the W&B Run we initialized in the previous step.

 ![](/images/quickstart/wandb_demo_logging_metrics.png)